Day in the Life of a Women’s Health Nurse Practitioner (NP)

 Dr. Kathryn Trotter, Associate Clinical Professor, School of Nursing at Duke University

 Since 1967, academic programs have been preparing women’s health nurse practitioners (WHNPs) to address the health needs of women.
-In the beginning, those WHNPs were referred to OB/GYN NPs, as their initial scope of practice was centered around obstetrics and gynecology, which involves pregnancy, childbirth, and the female reproductive system.
-But the people who still inquire about OB/GYN NPs are probably only doing so because they’re borrowing the term OB/GYN from the world of specialized physicians.
+In the beginning, those WHNPs were referred to as OB/GYN NPs, as their initial scope of practice was centered around obstetrics and gynecology, which involves pregnancy, childbirth, and the female reproductive system.
+However, the people who still inquire about OB/GYN NPs are probably only doing so because they’re borrowing the term OB/GYN from the world of specialized physicians.

 To learn more about the work and advocacy of WHNPs, read on.